 Your accommodation is spacious, luxurious and full of art work.
 This means you also learn about the history of art when you are here.
 There are beautifully landscaped gardens around the house, which is set in a wonderful rural location, surrounded by mountains, rivers, fields of wild flowers, orchards and grape vines.

 Casa Appennino has been designed as a homage to Italian artists, with life-sized copies of famous paintings by Botticelli, Michelangelo, Caravaggio and others.
 So, you will also learn a bit about the history of art in a very informal way.

 Some people want to paint all day, every day, whilst others prefer a mixture of painting and walking, excursions, or a little immersion into Italian village life.

 Sometimes we paint close to the house but also out in the landscape or the village.

-It is your holiday and we will endeavour to help you spend it just the way you want to.
+It is your holiday and it is important that you spend it just the way you want to.

 Pheona Kerr is your host and tutor.

 She is an excellent teacher with over 40 years experience and gives lots of practical demonstrations and personal tuition...She is available all day, every day (more or less!).

 Usually the group size is about 6 which is ideal to give everyone plenty of space in the house and plenty of opportunity for individual tuition.
 It is an ideal environment to relax, be inspired, be encouraged, be creative, and to meet friends from all over the world.

 You can learn or improve in many different media and subjects.
 See 'our courses' for an idea of the range of skills covered.